NM-TAFE/modularity-and-2d-data-structures-josutcliffe/readme.md

 - `setup.py` is a Python file used to specify what modules and dependencies must be installed.
 I will provide this file, along with instructions on how to install your modules using this file.
 - You must give your Python files appropriate names.
 Do **not** use module1, 2, etc.

-JS: 2024-02-24: Placeholder structure and files built
+>JS: 2024-02-24: Placeholder structure and files built

 ### Step 5: Create a Test Case

 Develop at least one test case for your refactored code.
 The test case should reside in the 'tests' directory.

+>JS: 2024-03-08: Completed unit tests for board.py and game.py

 ### Step 6: Implement 2D Data Structure

 Refactor the code such that it employs a 2D data structure for the tic-tac-toe game board.

+>JS: 2024-03-08: Completed refactoring and modularisation of tic_tac_o_oh.py

 ### Step 7: Written Report